 NC Department of Public Instruction's Online Licensure System - A one-stop shop for educators, licensees and the general public that enables the North Carolina public to verify an Educator's License.
 Educators and applicants can submit license applications, renew a license and change their addresses, among other services.
-Click here to access the system.
 NC Pre-K lead teachers are required to use this system for all educator licensure actions.